 - Their location and nearest store

-- Which types of product they’ve purchased before
+- Which types of products they’ve purchased before

 Retailers can use those emotions in their own holiday marketing campaigns.
-Whether it’s inducing a feeling of nostalgia or pure happiness, provoke them to encourage emotional purchases—proven to be 3,000 times quicker than rational thoughts.
+Whether it’s inducing a feeling of nostalgia or pure happiness, it pays to put heart into your marketing —emotions stimulate the mind 3,000 times quicker than rational thoughts.

-There are tons of things to consider when a shopper is thinking about buying from a new retailer.
+Shoppers consider tons of things when they’re thinking about buying from a new retailer.
 One of those is whether the brand supports a purpose.

-Research shows that customers are four times more likely to purchase from brands with a strong sense of purpose.
-With the festive season being the time of giving, work this into your holiday marketing strategy by giving back to your local community.
+With the festive season being the time of giving, work this holiday cheer into your holiday marketing strategy by giving back to your local community.